Tuesday, June 23, 2015

 She's Been Forcefully Imprisoned Without Any Moisturizer

 Next in line, appearing in what Hammer Films at this point might as well have labeled "The Vincent Price Role," is the absolutely splendid Tallulah Bankhead.
-Splendid not because her performance is especially nuanced, but because, for the material at hand, she's 100% on the money.
+Splendid, not because her performance is especially nuanced, but because, for the material at hand, she's 100% on the money.
 Like Price, Bankhead has the gift of deliberate excess; she pitches her Mrs. Trefoile forcefully and hammily over-the-top, yet it lands precisely at the level of serio-comic histrionics a chunk of chiller-diller cheese like this calls for.

 Tallulah Bankhead, who once said to a director, "Don't talk to me about camp, dahling, I invented it!" gives a terrifically raw and epically theatrical performance in Die!
 Die!
 My Darling!
 Her delivery and facial expressions alone being worth the price of admission.
-If you've ever wondered what it would look like for a human being to react in the pop-eyed, exaggerated manner of a Tex Avery cartoon character, just get a load of La Bankhead's reaction in the scene where Powers enters the room wearing a scarlet red sweater.
+If you've ever wondered what it would look like for a human being to react in the pop-eyed, exaggerated manner of a Tex Avery cartoon character, just get a load of La Bankhead's reaction in this scene where Powers enters the room wearing a scandalously scarlet sweater.
 She's pure camp cinema gold!

 "The Devil's Entertainment!"